CHOOSE YOUR COURSES!

-The General Studies program is open to all students and allows for maximum flexibility when choosing courses at the Institute.
-Students must enroll in a minimum of 12 and a maximum of 17 credits per semester and include one course in Italian language.
+The BUILD-YOUR-SEMESTER program is open to all students and allows for maximum flexibility when choosing courses at the Institute.
+Students may freely choose from the curricular offerings and must enroll in a minimum of 12 and a maximum of 17 credits per semester and include one course in the Italian language.
 Students with advanced proficiency may alternatively choose an elective course taught in Italian.

-For students who are uncertain of their proficiency in Italian, select the course that you feel is suitable on your course selection form.
+For students who are uncertain of their proficiency in Italian, select the course that you feel is suitable for your course selection form.
+The Institute offers Italian at all levels from beginner to advance.
 Upon arrival, ISI Florence Italian faculty will administer a placement exam to ensure that you are in the appropriate level.

 A typical semester for a General Studies student may look as follows:

 - ITAL XXX – 4 credits (required)

 - AAH 214: The Art of Florence: Exploring Visual Culture – 3 credits

 - HUM 306: The History & Culture of Food: A Comparative Analysis – 3 credits